sungnga/instagram-clone-app/README.md

 ### 26. Building the profile page:
 - The route to profile page is: `/:username`
-- The profile header section consists of:
-  - a ProfilePicture on left column.
-The profile image is smaller when screen-size is below small
-  - a ProfileNameSection that has the user's username, an Edit Profile button and a Gear icon (if they're the owner of the profile)
-    - When clicking on the Gear icon, an OptionsMenu dialog opens to display different options
-  - a PostCountSection that has the count of number of posts, followers, and following for a given account
-  - a NameBioSection that has the user's name, bio description, and link to their website
-  - On small screen size and below, the PostCountSection shifts below the NameBioSection
 - **Building the ProfilePage component:**
   - In src/pages/profile.js file:
     - Import the Layout and ProfilePicture components